 The Best Things to do in Adelaide, South Australia

-Whether you’re interested in indulging in food and wine before leaving to explore the magical Kangaroo Island, or you want to live it up at the Fringe Festival, there are tonnes of incredible things to do in Adelaide!
+Whether you’re interested in indulging in food and wine before leaving to explore the magical Kangaroo Island, or you want to live it up at the Fringe Festival, there are tonnes of incredible things to do in Adelaide, South Australia!

-With most of the top Adelaide attractions being so close together, you could easily make day trips from Adelaide to see the Barossa Wine Valley, beautiful white sandy beaches or the bayside town of Glenelg.
+With most of the top Adelaide attractions being so close together, you could easily make day trips from Adelaide to see the Barossa Wine Valley, Adelaide Hills, Victor Harbour or the bayside town of Glenelg.

-But if you’re looking for a bit of history and culture without leaving the city centre, there are also plenty of museums, historical buildings, music venues and sporting events to keep you entertained during your stay.
+But if you’re looking for a bit of history and culture without leaving the city centre, there are also plenty of museums, heritage buildings, music venues and sporting events to keep you entertained during your stay.

 1) Relax in the Stunning Adelaide Botanic Gardens

-In the heart of the city lies over 50 hectares of lush parkland at the Adelaide Botanic Gardens.
+In the heart of the Adelaide city centre lies over 50 hectares of lush parkland at the Adelaide Botanic Gardens.

 Spend all day or just a couple of hours touring several different areas including a formal rose garden, wetlands, three glasshouses housing an Australian rainforest, Amazonian water lilies, and Madagascan palms.

 Opened in 1857, the Botanic Garden’s vision is to show the public the importance of plants and how they shape our future.

 Whether you are an avid plant lover or just want to admire the historic architecture, the Botanic Gardens are definitely worth a look of the popular Adelaide tourist attractions.